SCRIPTWRITER - VIDEO PRODUCER

 Case in point.
 During the summer of 1822, the Baron became a close confidant with the man who replaced Martinez as Governor of Texas, Jose Trespalacios. [tres-pa-la-ci-ose] He performed many diplomatic duties for the new governor including serving as interpreter during the signing of several articles of agreement between Mexico and the Cherokee Indians.

+But by November, Stephen was still in Mexico City and the colonists were getting very nervous.
+Rumors began spreading that the colonies may be disbanded, and the settlers would lose everything.
 The Baron quickly discussed the matter with his new friend the governor, who declared it lawful for the colonies to create their own local government and ordered the Baron to establish one.

 This was an amazing turn of events, an American colony on foreign soil locally governed by its own laws.
 Whether he realized it or not, the Baron de Bastrop was just placed in charge of the very first step toward an independent Texas